ethereum/ethereum-react-components/README.md

 This project leverages [material-ui](https://material-ui.com/) and is intended for use within apps that also use material-ui.

-All available components can be found in the the project [storybook](https://ethereum.github.io/ethereum-react-components).
+All available components can be found in the project [storybook](https://ethereum.github.io/ethereum-react-components).
 The bleeding edge (`dev` branch) gets published [here](https://ethereum-react-components-dev.netlify.com/).

 WARNING: this lib is not production ready.
 All component APIs are in exploratory phases and strict semantic versioning is not yet enforced.